-What Exactly is the Grid in Photoshop?
+What exactly is the grid in Photoshop?

-Take a look at the image below:
+Excuse the cuteness overload for a sec, but take a look at the image below:

 Using Photoshop Grid

-1. Accessing the Grid
+1. Accessing the grid

-To access the grid, create a new blank document and go to Views -> Show -> Grids.
-Alternatively, you can press CTRL + ‘.
+To access the grid, create a new document and go to View > Show > Grid.

 You’ll immediately see your document covered with a mesh overlay.

-2. Grids and Snapping
+2. Grids and snapping

 Go ahead, try it out yourself.
 In your blank document, create an element — a square box, some text, anything.
 Try to move it around with snap enabled and the grid showing.
 You’ll see that the element sticks to each grid edge, making precise positioning possible.

-The first square (1) is 1×1 grid, or 25 x 25px in dimension.
+- The first square (1) is 1×1 grid, or 25 x 25px in dimension.

-The second square (2) is 2×2 grids, or 50 x 50px in dimension
+- The second square (2) is 2×2 grids, or 50 x 50px in dimension

-The third square (3) is 3×3 grids, or 75 x 75px.
+- The third square (3) is 3×3 grids, or 75 x 75px.

-Fourth square (4) is 4×4 grids or 100 x 100px.
+- Fourth square (4) is 4×4 grids or 100 x 100px.

-The fifth square (5) is 5×5 grids or 125 x 125px.
+- The fifth square (5) is 5×5 grids or 125 x 125px.

-3. Changing Grid Settings
+3. Changing grid settings

-As we saw above, grids are very useful for positioning elements and even creating new elements of a definite size.
+As we saw above, grids are very useful for positioning elements, and even creating new elements of a definite size.
 But what if we want to change the size of each grid as well?